bangtianliu/MatRox_RU/README.md

 Meeting software dependencies, MatRox can run in any architecture.
 However, for running all datasets in the PPoPP20 paper, a machine with at least 40GB of RAM is required.

 ### Replicating Graphs
 The facilitate the replication of graphs in the PPoPP paper, some scripts are provided that will generate graphs of the paper on the two testbed architectures i.e., Hasewell and KNL nodes.
-Since the memory requirement for running all datasets are high and it is hard to find a local machine with that specification,  We provide login information to XSEDE Comet and Stampede2 servers to ensure all reviewers can run all datasets conveniently.
+Since the memory requirement for running all datasets is more than 40GB, and it is hard to find a local machine with that requirement, we setup MatRox code on two XSEDE servers, i.e., Comet and Stampede2.
+For Library codes, binaries are provided for all libraries, i.e., GOFMM, STRUMPACK, and SMASH.
+The source code and the driver code for GOFMM and STRUMPACK are included in the libTest folder as two separate zip files.
+The SMASH code is not public, so only its binary is provided.

+ ** Note to reviewers: if you do not have access to XSEDE servers, we can provide temporary login information to XSEDE Comet and Stampede2 servers to ensure you can run all datasets conveniently.
+Please coordinate this through Hotcrp.

-To reproduce graphs on Hasewell which include figures 4, 5, 9, and 10:
+To reproduce graphs on Hasewell which include figures 4, 5, 7 (upper part), 9, and 10:
 ```
-ssh XXXX@comet.sdsc.edu
+ssh username@comet.sdsc.edu
 #enter the provided password
 git clone https://github.com/kobeliu85/MatRox_RU.git
 cd MatRox_RU